serverless-ca/terraform-aws-ca/docs/security.md

 * run regular security scans on CA AWS accounts or link to a CSPM
 * consider an independent security review of the CA infrastructure and applications using certificates issued by the CA

+The security of any CA is dependent on the protection of CA private keys.
+AWS KMS is used to generate and store the asymmetric key pair for each CA, with no export of the private key allowed.
+The hardware security modules (HSMs) used by the AWS KMS service are [FIPS 140-2 level 3 certified](https://aws.amazon.com/about-aws/whats-new/2023/05/aws-kms-hsm-fips-security-level-3/) in all AWS commercial regions except China, which uses OSCCA certified HSMs.

+Secure operation of AWS services such as KMS rely on AWS upholding its side of the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).

-The above list is provided to assist you in securing your CA, however the authors accept no responsibility for ensuring your CA is implemented and being operated in a secure manner, in according with the [License](../LICENSE.md).
+The above information is provided to assist you in assuring the security of your CA. However, the authors accept no responsibility for your CA being implemented and operated in a secure manner, in according with the [License](../LICENSE.md).